Application for PhD

 institution, it is also possible.
 In such a case, you apply for PhD

-registration specifying your supervisor in this institution as first mentor,
+registration specifying your supervisor in this institution as first mentor, at the same time you need an official mentor

-Department of Pharmaceutical Sciences who countersigns your application form.
+(Professor, PD) from the Department of Pharmaceutical Sciences who

-This is also possible with Prof. Müller, he already co-supervised such
+countersigns your application form.
+This is also possible with Prof. Müller, he already co-supervised such projects and acted

-projects and acted as a second mentor.
+as a second mentor.

 2. Frame